zachtango/computer-networks/ch3_hw.md

 R8.
 All initial requests go to a welcoming socket at Host C. This welcoming socket creates different sockets for each request, so in the future, subsequent requests directed to those sockets will go straight to those sockets.
 Both of the sockets share the same port 80 but are differentiated by their source IP and port.

+Unlike UDP, TCP connections don't need to get the source IP address from the OS to differentiate messages from different sources because the source IP address is in the socket id.

 ## Problems